APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 ## Hook 4

-The statement by Kersten demonstrates the diversity of thought at UCLA.
-His point about Jewish grief, the repression of criticism of Israel and its conflation with antisemitism may be valid.
+Kersten's point about Jewish grief, the repression of criticism of Israel, and its conflation with antisemitism may be valid.
 This could have been happening.

+Kersten's remarks joined a bevy of theories about what was going on at college campuses.

+On social media platforms like TikTok, similar theories were popular.

+Meanwhile far-Right news outlets ran the story, "The radical Left is being antisemitic, they hate all White oppressors."

+And the ADL was calling "anti-Zionism," antisemitism.

+In the "marketplace of ideas," Kersten's idea gained more traction among younger generations who may be lacking first hand knowledge of the conflict.
+Why?

+If speech is used to manipulate, or made in bad faith, it undermines the truth it holds.

+Popular, Right leaning news outlets regularly engage in hyperbole.
+It was perceived that the story was over-dramatized and co-opted antisemitism in the fight against the "radical Left."

+Otherwise pushback from reputable groups like the ACLU or other legislature called the ADL definition of antisemitism too broad, giving the impression the ADL was trying to control free speech as part of a pro-war agenda.

+These ideas actually served to strengthen Kersten's argument by causing people to think, "people are falsely claiming antisemitism to achieve their own agenda."

+Then what happens to legitimate, good faith claims of antisemitism in the marketplace of ideas?

 "Often people emphasize that the antidote to (bad, including hateful) speech is more (good) speech.
 They reassure us that in the “marketplace of ideas,” truth will always win out.
 But